composer/composer/doc/06-config.md

 Defaults to `dist` and can be any of `source`, `dist` or `auto`.
 This option allows you to set the install method Composer will prefer to use.
-Can optionally be a hash of patterns for more granular install preferences.
+Can optionally be a hash of package name patterns for more granular install preferences.

 ```json
 {